 What makes a movie poster iconic?
 The presence of a major Hollywood star?
 Not necessarily.
 The replication of a classic scene?
 Definitely not.

-An iconic movie poster is one that has been burned onto the public consciousness, something that has become so recognisable that you feel that you’ve always known it.
-It should spring to mind as soon as you hear the film’s name, be easily described and trigger excitement and intrigue, no matter how many times you see it.
-The unforgettable movie posters featured here fulfil all these demands, and more.
+An iconic movie poster is one that has been burned onto the public consciousness, something that has become so recognisable that you feel you’ve always known it.
+It should spring to mind as soon as you hear the film’s name, and trigger excitement no matter how many times you see it.

 Here we celebrate the most inspiring examples of the cinematic one-sheet, and ask some leading designers for their own take on why they work so well...